gem-coop/governance/Gem.coop-Governance.md

 ## 3. General Meetings of Members

 1. A general meeting of the members may be called by either an ordinary resolution of the PLC or a majority of the entire membership.
 The membership must be given at least three weeks' notice of a general meeting.
    The Annual General Meeting may be conducted in person and may provide online video conferencing for those unable to attend.
-Other general meetings should be an online video conference.
+Other general meetings should prioritize times and accessibility for the members involved, using text discussions or online video conference.

 1. The quorum to vote on resolutions and elections at a general meeting is 3 voting members or 10% of the voting members, whichever is greater.
    A general meeting with no business except voting should be asynchronous.